 Helps Protect Shoulders

 The chest fly is a move that has benefits for the inner part of the shoulder as well.
-Done properly, you are helping to protect your shoulder, especially your rotator cuff.
+Done correctly, you are helping to protect your shoulder, especially your rotator cuff.

 People often ask how many calories they are burning in their workouts.
-Most exercises will generally burn about 100 calories for every 10 minutes you are working at a higher intensity.
+Most exercises will generally burn about 100 calories for every 10 minutes you work at a higher intensity.
 Bottom line – the harder you work, the more calories you burn.

 The chest fly is meant to strengthen the chest and upper body muscles.
 And though you will burn calories during strength training, remember that you also burn more calories throughout the day when you have more muscle mass.